 Temporary Protected Status Attorneys in Palm Beach, Florida

-Nationals who are inadmissible for security-related reasons, felony convictions, two or more misdemeanors cannot obtain TPS.
+Nationals who are inadmissible for security-related reasons, felony convictions, or two or more misdemeanors cannot obtain TPS.

 TPS affords the holders the opportunity to live and work in the United States for a limited period of time.
 It is not a permanent status.
 Persons with temporary protected status can travel on a grant of advance parole and be paroled back into the United States.